Become a Foster/Adoptive Resource Parent

 - Provide a Health Report including a TB test result

-- Complete 12 hours of TIPS (Trauma-Informed Pre Service) series
+- Complete 12 hours of TIPS (Trauma-Informed Pre Service) series of classes

 - Complete the Resource Family Questionnaire